Get apprised of the updated solutions to troubleshoot QuickBooks Error code -6177, 0:

-In case the Error 6177, 0 still persists in QuickBooks, the user can perform the following steps.
+In case Error 6177, 0 still persists in your copy of QuickBooks, you can perform the following resolution.

 Resolution 6: Reopening QuickBooks Desktop

-After performing the methods elaborated above, one should consider opening QuickBooks Desktop software and examine whether the annoying technical issue got rooted out from the computer system.
+After performing the methods elaborated above, the user should consider opening QuickBooks desktop software and examine whether the annoying technical issue got rooted out from the computer system.
 Follow the directions mentioned in the following lines.

 - Open QuickBooks desktop.

 - Followed by opting for the Open or restore an existing company option instead of selecting a company from the list.

 - Within this menu, the user is supposed to choose Open a company file and hit the Next option.

 - The final step is to Open Portable Company file (QBM) and move it to the new folder.

 The steps for resetting the multi-user hosting to fix the error -6177, 0 in QuickBooks are given below:

 - Open QuickBooks desktop on the server computer.